Ryouh/Feats-Revisited/Feats.md

 ```
 ```

 ### Taunt

 You have a talent to anger other people.
-You gain the following benefit:

-As an action you can make a Charisma (Persuasion, Deception, or Intimidation) check against a creature that can see or hear you opposed by the creatures Insight.
+* As an action you can make a Charisma (Persuasion, Deception, or Intimidation) check against a creature that can see or hear you opposed by the creatures Insight.
 If you succeed the creature is distracted until the end of your next turn and has disadvantage on attack rolls against creatures other than you.

 ### Tough

-Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
+* Your hit point maximum increases by an amount equal to twice your level when you gain this feat.
 Whenever you gain a level thereafter, your hit point maximum increases by an additional 2 hit points.

 ### Weapon Training

-You have practiced extensively with a variety of weapons, gaining the following benefit:
+You have practiced extensively with a variety of weapons.

-You gain proficiency with one Weapon group of your choice.
+* You gain proficiency with one Weapon group of your choice.
 Weapon groups are simple melee- or ranged weapons or martial melee- or ranged weapons.

 ### Weave Distortion

 **Prerequisite:** No ability to cast any spell.

 Something about you distorts the weave around you and giving people in your presence an uneasy feeling, you gain the following traits.

-You can never learn to cast any spell (you can still use magic items).
+* You can never learn to cast any spell (you can still use magic items).
-You gain a -1 penalty on all social skill checks (except Charisma (intimidation)) or -2 when interacting with a spellcaster.
+* You gain a -1 penalty on all social skill checks (except Charisma (intimidation)) or -2 when interacting with a spellcaster.
-You gain a +1 bonus on Charisma (Intimidation) checks or a +2 when interacting with a Spellcaster.
+* You gain a +1 bonus on Charisma (Intimidation) checks or a +2 when interacting with a Spellcaster.
-You gain a +2 bonus to saving throws against spells or other magical effects.
+* You gain a +2 bonus to saving throws against spells or other magical effects.
-Spells that heal you only heal you for halve the normal amount.
+* Spells that heal you only heal you for half the normal amount.
-All spells have their duration halved when cast on you.
+* All spells have their duration halved when cast on you.

 ### Will to Live

 You are hard to get rid of.
 You gain the following benefit:

-When you succeed on 2 death saving throws you can regain 1 hit point.
+* When you succeed on 2 death saving throws you can regain 1 hit point.
 If you do so you can use your reaction to move up to half your movement.
 Once you use this feature, you must finish a short or long rest before you can use it again.

 \page
 <div class='pageNumber auto'></div>

 ## Level 3